BFS versus DFS for fixed-level targets in ordered trees: Introduction

 The main result of this paper is the following theorem. \begin{theorem} For each $n\geq 1$, there is a threshold $\lambda_n$ such that $\totalB(n,\ell ) \leq \totalD(n,\ell )$ if and only if $\ell \leq \lambda_n$.
 Moreover, as $n \to \infty$, we have

 where $\lambda \approx 0.789004$ is the unique positive root of the equation

-and $\Phi$ is the cumulative distribution function of the standard normal distribution. \end{theorem} We also give explicit formulas for $\totalB(n,\ell )$ and $\totalD(n,\ell )$, and thus for the average time complexities of BFS and DFS for the considered problem.
+and $\Phi$ is the cumulative distribution function of the standard normal distribution. \end{theorem} Therefore, BFS is asymptotically faster than DFS if and only if $\ell\leq \lambda\sqrt{n}$, for the given constant $\lambda$.
+We also give explicit formulas for $\totalB(n,\ell )$ and $\totalD(n,\ell )$, and thus for the average time complexities of BFS and DFS in the considered settings.